Residential Property Damage

 - HVAC system, ductwork, and insulation damages

 - Cracking of the interior walls, exterior walls, and windowsills

 - Cracked, broken, or damaged windows and sliding glass doors

 Personal property coverage in your insurance policy refers to your possessions.
 More specifically, it includes property other than real estate.
 Personal property includes nearly everything that you own; including, but not limited to, jewelry, clothing, shoes, furniture, works of art, televisions, electrical equipment, and appliances.

-If you file a claim for personal property that is lost, damaged, or stolen, try to provide your insurer with as much detailed information about each item as possible.
+If you file a claim for personal property that is lost, damaged, or stolen, provide your insurer with as much detailed information about each item as possible.
 For example, include brand names and model numbers with respect to appliances and electronic equipment.
-If you paid with a credit card, check, or some electronic form of payment, go online and retrieve any information you can that provides either the purchase price and/or a description of the item.
+If you paid with a credit card, check, or some other electronic form of payment, go online and retrieve proof of payment as well as any descriptive information about the item.
 Also, look through your photographs and video-recordings.
 If for any reason you are unable to locate proof of payment, receipts, or any other documentation about the items, sometimes photographs and video-recordings can be compelling evidence.
 The more specific the information you can provide your insurer, the better.

 Additional Living Expenses